 Here are three rules that have improved my trading win ratio:

 Combine Fundamental and Technical Analysis

 Cryptocurrencies are a combination of finance and technology.
 This is a fast paced industry that is constantly evolving.
 From my experience, I find that the perfect trade set ups combine both fundamental and technical analysis.

 The crypto markets can respond to information about new coin features.
 Many traders will panic buy for fear of missing out so it’s important to be one step ahead of the herd.
 You can do this by incorporating fundamental research into your daily routine.

 From a technical standpoint it’s good to back your research by mapping out price action on the charts.
 Traders use charts to measure price movements for strategizing good price entries.

 The biggest mistake that people make is in crypto currency is trading over the markets.
 Most of the time prices have a 50/50 probability of moving in your favour.
 Smart traders know how to be patient and increase the probability by exploiting price inefficiencies.

 Usually the best time to trade is when the markets become exaggerated.
 There are times when you’ll want to ride strong momentum and other times when you’ll want to be a contrarian by going against the herd.

 The recent 1500% gains in ethereum was the perfect storm to pull off some big winning trades.

 Being a successful trader is more about managing risk than always being right.
 It’s not possible to be accurate 100% of the time.
-There will be moments where you may find yourself on the wrong side of the markets.
+There will be moments where you may find yourself on the wrong side of the markets and crypto trading.
 Do you have an exit strategy for being in a bad trade?